VladimirKosyuk/Windows_outdated_updates_servers_report/README.md

 •	For each of received servers via WinRM script gets a list of updates;

-•	If no values are received for server during 5 minutes - report to log file and continue with another server;
+•	If no values are received during 5 minutes - report to log file and continue with another server;

 •	If errors were received during data collection - output to the log file;

 •	If server received updates older than 3 months - write the information about the latest update to the csv file;